 Mountain West Bank to create a fully operational program that changes lives.

-To make it even sweeter, the KTEC high schoolers working on some of these cars have the opportunity to change someone’s life, but not by giving them a handout.
+While we now have multiple sources for vehicles and several partner auto shops, these students still work on the RIDES cars that go through KTEC, and they use their skills to change lives.
 These students are given the gift of eyes that are opened to the hurting, but capable, world around them, and the creative ways we can love our neighbors.